 The main sources of content for the online course are the Decoupling I (2011) and Decoupling II (2014) reports of the IRP, as well as the book Resource Revolution (Amazon 2014) by Stefan Heck of Stanford University and Matt Rogers of McKinsey & Company.
 The IRP content provides the public science foundation.
 Building on this, content from the Resource Revolution, The Zeronauts (Routledge 2012) by John Elkington and other leading business publications are employed to turn the implications of the science into an action plan for any business.

 The training content structure has six main parts.
 Each session is introduced with a video presentation.
 The additional course content includes reading material, case examples and exercises to facilitate optimal learning value for the business reader.
 Managers can do the online course at their own pace.

 The course presenters bring a wealth of international experience in global resource use science, policy and business.
 Former Vice President at Holcim and secondee to the World Business Council for Sustainable Development, Dr Barbara Dubach is Managing Director of the consulting firm engageability in Switzerland (Zurich).
-Former Resource Efficiency Subprogramme Coordinator at the United Nations Environment Programme and MBA graduate of HEC business school in France, Dr Cornis van der Lugt is a Business Analyst and Senior Research Fellow with Stellenbosch University Business School in South Africa (Cape Town).
+Former Resource Efficiency Subprogramme Coordinator at the United Nations Environment Programme and MBA graduate of HEC business school in France, Dr Cornis van der Lugt is a Business Analyst and External Senior Lecturer with Stellenbosch University Business School in South Africa (Cape Town).

 The online course host is the World Resources Forum (WRF).
 Headquartered in St Gallen, Switzerland, the WRF is an independent non-profit international organization that serves as a platform connecting and fostering knowledge exchange on resources management amongst business leaders, policy-makers, NGOs, scientists and the public.
 See www.wrforum.org